China-LiuXiaopeng/BraTS-DMFNet/README.md

 ## Citation

-If you use our code/model in your work or find it is helpful, please cite the paper:
+If you use our code or model in your work or find it is helpful, please cite the paper:
 ```
 @inproceedings{chen2019dmfnet,
   title={3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI},